-Its fun to play with statistics, because like the bible, you can use them to support just about whatever position you’d like.
-So while Spanish statistician Miguel Calvo sifts through the splits (via an English translation by my Italian colleague Alberto Stretti) comparing Wilson Kipsang‘s 2:03:23 world record in Berlin three weeks ago with countryman Dennis Kimetto’s course record 2:03:45 at the Bank of America Chicago Marathon last Sunday, I’m digging into the money game.
+Stats are like bible quotes, got one for any POV.
+So while Spanish statistician Miguel Calvo sifts through the splits from Berlin three weeks ago (translation by Alberto Stretti) comparing Wilson Kipsang‘s 2:03:23 marathon world record with countryman Dennis Kimetto’s course record 2:03:45 at the Chicago Marathon last Sunday, I’m digging into the money game.

-As I wrote last week, there is no contest in how running’s money plays out for a Kenyan versus an American runner in terms of impact and purchasing power.
-But let’s make it more interesting and compare a top Kenyan runner, say Dennis Kimetto, with top business CEOs in terms of value for service.
+There’s no contest how money plays out in terms of impact and purchasing power.
+But let’s make it more interesting and compare a top runner say, Dennis Kimetto, with top business CEOs in terms of value for service.

-For his superb Chicago effort Dennis Kimetto earned $100,000 in first-place prize money, and $75,000 more for his course record bonus.
-But there is also appearance money to consider, and sources in the industry peg the 2012 Berlin Marathon runner-up and 2013 Tokyo Marathon champion’s market value around $75,000.
+For his superb Chicago effort, Kimetto earned $100,000 in prize money and $75,000 more for his course record.
+There’s also appearance money to consider and sources in the industry peg the 2012 Berlin Marathon runner-up and 2013 Tokyo Marathon champion’s market value around $75,000.
 Finally, there is the shoe company bonus that sources say may be worth an additional $25,000 — $50,000.
-Conservatively, then, Mr. Kimetto banked give or take $300,000 for his Chicago win.
+Conservatively, then, Mr. Kimetto banked, give or take, $300,000 for his Chicago win.